 Sossusvlei Lodge: Our full report

-The entrance to the lodge itself is a towering archway flanked by two metal, life-size bushman sculptures standing guard.
-From here a shaded walkway, lined with plants in large clay pots, leads to a water feature where the bushman theme continues and figurines mimic a hunt in progress.
-As soon as you enter the lodge, it's clear that it has been painted using the same rich red sand tones as the nearby sand dunes; this theme is evident throughout the lodge.
+Guarded by two metal, life-size Bushman sculptures, a towering archway forms the entrance to Sossusvlei Lodge.
+From here a shaded walkway, lined with plants in large clay pots, leads to a water feature where the Bushman theme continues and figurines mimic a hunt in progress.
+The lodge itself has been painted in the same rich red tones as the nearby sand dunes, a theme that is evident throughout.

-The centre of the main building is a large paved patio with views over the desert.
-Although there is a breakfast room, the morning and midday meals are usually taken on the patio.
-Also adjoining the patio is a restaurant, bar and the lodge's reception.
-The rich red hues are continued through these various areas, broken by interesting patterns and bushman art along the walls.
-The bar has its own little shaded verandah with a view over a small waterhole which attracts birds, small animals and the occasional oryx – it's a comfortable spot for a sundowner!
+The rich red hues of the main building, which incorporates Sossusvlei Lodge’s restaurant, bar and reception, are broken up by interesting patterns and Bushman art along the walls.
+At the heart of the building is a large paved patio with views over the desert, and it’s here that breakfast and lunch are usually served.
+The bar has its own little shaded veranda with a view over a small waterhole that attracts birds, small animals and the occasional oryx – it's a comfortable spot for a sundowner!

-The Sossusvlei Lodge boasts an inviting large, clear swimming pool, surrounded by paved terracing and well kept green lawns.
-(Note that the water can be very cold, even on hot days.)
+Sossusvlei Lodge boasts an inviting large, clear swimming pool, surrounded by paved terracing and well-kept green lawns – though note that the water can be very cold, even on hot days.
 Large patio umbrellas shade comfortable pool loungers from where you can enjoy an uninterrupted view of the desert.
 The nearby water tower supports a viewing deck which is reached be a winding staircase.
 From this height the view of the desert is even more spectacular and the towering dunes can be seen in the distance.

-Directions: Sossusvlei Lodge is immediately adjacent to Sesriem Gate of the Namib-Naulkluft National Park; it's barely 200m from it.
+- Sossusvlei Lodge is barely 200m from the Sesriem Gate into the Namib-Naulkluft National Park.
 This is normally about five hours' drive from Windhoek.

 Food & drink